Park District: South Central

 Based on neighborhood prioritization, proposed amenities and enhancements include resurfacing the basketball court, modernizing the playground, highlighting historic recognition, determining interim reuse of the pool area, converting the ballfield to an open area that can be used for multiple sports and activities, and installing a lighted paved walk and roll loop.

-View results of a recent survey to determine style preferences.
+View results of a survey to determine style preferences.

 Following a public hearing and presentation, Asheville City Council unanimously adopted an ordinance designating Walton Street Park and Pool as a local historic landmark during its regular meeting on October 25, 2022.